It's a thrill and it's a delight to be with you here as we, well, as I serve humanity on the EIB network.

 I just understand what you're doing.

-Back when we first started talking about this union people, union employees were always the class envy.
+Back when we first started talking about this, union people, union employees were always the class envy.

-And I said, Well, why do you be honest with you?
+And I said, well, why do you be honest with you?

 What are you complaining about?

-You knew when you joined a union that you were foregoing any opportunity to stand out and earn additional money based on your performance, based on your merit, because you're set you're letting somebody else negotiate your deal for a whole group.
+You knew when you joined a union that you were foregoing any opportunity to stand out and earn additional money based on your performance, based on your merit, because you're letting somebody else negotiate your deal for a whole group.

-Well, I didn't have any choice of it.
+Well, I didn't have any choice.

 So do you understand?

-It's like if people who become teachers, this is this is tough too.
+It's like people who become teachers.

-Everybody in this country's lost a job.
+Everybody in this country has lost a job.

-Everybody has gone through.
+Everybody has gone through it.

-Everybody's gone through some sort of well, maybe Paris Hilton hasn't.
+Everybody's gone through some sort of, well, maybe Paris Hilton hasn't.

-Uh and and every every four years or every two years during a presidential or congressional campaign, we get this endless parade of victims who are demanding the rest of the country take care of them.
+And every four years or every two years during a presidential or congressional campaign, we get this endless parade of victims who are demanding the rest of the country take care of them.

 But guess what?